Terrell Gomez: Professional career

-On July 13, 2021, Gomez signed his first professional contract with Final Spor of the Turkish Basketball First League.
+On July 13, 2021, Gomez signed his first professional contract with Final Gençlik of the Turkish Basketball First League.
 He averaged 21.6 points, 3.8 assists and 3.4 rebounds per game.

 On February 22, 2022, Gomez signed with JDA Dijon Basket of the LNB Pro A and the Basketball Champions League.

+On July 19, 2023, he signed with Hamburg Towers of the Basketball Bundesliga.

+On June 1, 2024, he signed with Chorale Roanne Basket of the LNB Pro A.

 Personal life

 His brother, DaShawn Gomez, played basketball at Iona.

 His parents are from Trinidad and Tobago.